wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 === "VS Code Dev Container"

+    !!! warning "Apple Silicon Users"
+        The automated deployment script you’ll be running soon isn’t supported on Apple Silicon.
+Please run the deployment script from Codespaces or from macOS instead of the Dev Container.

     Alternatively, you can open the project locally using a Visual Studio Code Dev Container, which will open the project in your local VS Code development environment using the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers){:target="_blank"}.

     1. Start Docker Desktop (install it if not already installed)